The Frustrating Road to Discovering I Have a Fatty Liver

 I have been through too much in my life to tolerate medical personnel who are not upfront and honest with me about what is going on with my body.
 I no longer tolerate unsupportive, uncommunicative, and uncollaborative medical practitioners.

 If you do not practice participatory medicine and will not openly communicate my diagnoses or care plans, then you do not get my business.
-I will take myself and my personal and insurance funds elsewhere...and give you horrible reviews on every possible platform I can find.
+I will take my personal funds and insurance elsewhere... and give you horrible reviews on every platform I can find.
 (That’s what copy and paste is for!)

-Thankfully, I knew a bit about this disease already as I had spent about a decade working in a pediatric GI office where they had a specialty clinic for youth with fatty liver disease.
-So, my PCP and I checked labs.
+Thankfully, I knew a bit about this disease already, as I had spent about a decade working in a pediatric GI office where they had a specialty clinic for youth with fatty liver disease.
+So, my PCP and I checked my labs.

-Since I was apparently in the early stages of the disease, my labs checked out fine, there weren’t any obvious physical symptoms of fatty liver disease, I regularly have labs and CT scans as part of my cancer monitoring, and I was already actively working with a bariatric team to lose weight and get healthier (AKA making necessary lifestyle changes often suggested for fatty liver patients), I did not feel an immediate need to dive into active treatment with a hepatologist.
+Since I was apparently in the early stages of the disease, my labs checked out fine.
+There weren’t any obvious physical symptoms of fatty liver disease.
+I regularly have labs and CT scans as part of my cancer monitoring, and I was already actively working with a bariatric team to lose weight and get healthier (by making the lifestyle changes often suggested for fatty liver patients).
+Because of this, I did not feel an immediate need to dive into active treatment with a hepatologist.

-After some research and doing a lot of self-reflection, I decided to focus on the health issues at hand at that moment and work on finding a hepatologist to manage my fatty liver condition at a later point.
+After some research and significant self-reflection, I decided to focus on the health issues at hand at that moment and work on finding a hepatologist to manage my fatty liver condition at a later point.

-I still have not had any physical symptoms or found a hepatologist who I like and who will also accept my current insurance plan.
+I still have not had any physical symptoms or found a hepatologist whom I like and who also accepts my current insurance plan.
 (Grumble-grumble!)
-However, as I get my footing now, it leaves me with the opportunity to share more of the journey with you as I thoughtfully and purposefully maneuver the processes for the treatment of adult-onset fatty liver disease and become more involved in the community and advocacy for this condition.
+However, as I get my footing now, I have the opportunity to share more of the journey with you.
+As I thoughtfully and purposefully maneuver the processes for the treatment of adult-onset fatty liver disease, I plan to become more involved in the community and advocacy for this condition.

 Join the conversation